2023-2031 Housing Element Update

 ABAG has created a "Frequently Asked Questions" document on RHNA which can be downloaded here: RHNA Frequently Asked Questions.
 Additionally, you can find more information on the Let's Talk Housing San Mateo County website here: https://www.letstalkhousing.org/how.

-You can also participate in the upcoming "All About RHNA" Countywide Community Conversation.
+You can also review the following materials from the April 22, 2021 "All About RHNA" Countywide Community Conversation: